Description

 2 Kings 23 describes the reforms that King Josiah of Judah made in the year 623 BC, after Hilkiah the Priest rediscovered the books of Moses.
 Verse 5 says, "He eliminated the pagan priests whom the kings of Judah had appointed to offer sacrifices on the high places in the cities of Judah and in the area right around Jerusalem.
 (They offered sacrifices to Baal, the sun god, the moon god, the constellations, and all the stars in the sky.)"
 And verse 11 continues, "He removed from the entrance to the Lord’s temple the statues of horses that the kings of Judah had placed there in honor of the sun god.
 (They were kept near the room of Nathan Melech the eunuch, which was situated among the courtyards.)
 He burned up the chariots devoted to the sun god".
 These verses reveal that as far back as the 7th century BC, the people of Judah were worshipping Greek gods as part of their pagan religious mix.
 According to Greek mythology, Helios the Sun god rides his chariots across the sky each day, and Selene the Moon god rides her chariots across the sky each night.
 In addition, the prophet Jeremiah made frequent references to their worship of the Queen of Heaven, who was the Greek goddess Hera (e.g. Jeremiah 7:18).

 About a century earlier, Isaiah prophesied that Satan would end up in hell after incarnating himself as a man (the Antichrist) and attempting to exalt himself.
 Isaiah 14:13-16 says, "You said to yourself, “I will climb up to the sky.
 Above the stars of El I will set up my throne.
 I will rule on the mountain of assembly on the remote slopes of Zaphon.
 I will climb up to the tops of the clouds; I will make myself like the Most High!”
 But you were brought down to Sheol, to the remote slopes of the Pit.
 Those who see you stare at you, they look at you carefully, thinking: “Is this the man who shook the earth, the one who made kingdoms tremble?"
-The phrase 'the remote slopes of Zaphon' is a reference to Mount Zaphon (known today as Jebel Aqra), which rises above the Mediterranean coastline near the Turkish-Syrian border.
+As already described above, the phrase 'the remote slopes of Zaphon' is a reference to Mount Zaphon.
 It was the Canaanite equivalent of Mount Olympus, and considered to be the assembly of Baal and the Canaanite gods.
 Baal was the Canaanite equivalent of Zeus.

 Given that Greek and Canaanite mythology had been part of Israel's religious mix for centuries, it should not surprise us that biblical prophets like Isaiah and Ezekiel allude to it, and freely borrow words and figures of speech from it.
 This does not mean the bible affirms Greek mythology.
 But it does mean that an understanding of Greek mythology is necessary for understanding certain biblical passages.
 'Mythos' by Stephen Fry is an excellent retelling of Greek myths in modern English for anyone who wishes to delve deeper.
 But here is a very basic summary of some of the key points: